FStarLang/FStar/pulse/README.md

 * GNU Make
 * A GCC-compatible compiler
 * F* 2023.04.15 or higher (installed via opam or via its source.
-A binary package is unlikely to work, since Steel needs to dynamically load a plugin.)
+A binary package is unlikely to work, since Pulse needs to dynamically load a plugin.)
-* Karamel, but only if you are interested in extracting to C. If you are only interested in verifying Steel code, or extracting to OCaml, then Karamel is not needed.
+* Karamel, but only if you are interested in extracting to C. If you are only interested in verifying Pulse code, or extracting to OCaml, then Karamel is not needed.

-## Building (and optionally installing) Steel
+## Building (and optionally installing) Pulse

 ### Building the source